-Taking the time now to make decisions involving your charitable giving and retirement distributions may enable you to lower your tax liability this year or for future years.
+Taking the time now to make decisions involving your charitable giving and retirement distributions may enable you to lower your tax liability for years to come.

-Keep reading to learn about five potential tax-planning strategies that may benefit both you and your family in the coming months.
+Below are five potential tax-planning strategies that may benefit both you and your family.

 Under the coronavirus relief package known as the CARES Act, individuals may take a larger deduction against adjusted gross income when donating to public charities.